kohkimakimoto/workerphp/README.md

 });
 ```

 This is a job definition. `$worker->job` method has two arguments.
-The first is a schedule when the job runs. it is a string that is "cron expressions".
+The first is a schedule when to run the job.
+It is a "cron expressions" string.
 The second is a closure that is code executed by the worker.

-So, you can run it. you will get like the below.
+You can run it.
+You will get messages like the below.

 ```
 $ php worker.php